-Michigan is rich in talented writers, history and resources.
+Michigan is rich in talented writers, history and natural resources.
 The Michigan Notable Books (“MNB”) program showcases the literary heritage of the state, encourages regional authors, promotes Michigan-based books and helps ensure that readers of all ages can find excellent local books relevant to them.
-This program would not be possible without its sustaining corporate partners.
+This program would not be possible without its donors and sustaining corporate partners.

 Michigan Notable Books Program